OhioMathTeacher/docminer/README.md

 ### **macOS**
 🍎 [**Download ResearchBuddy-macos.dmg**](https://github.com/OhioMathTeacher/research-buddy/releases/download/v5.2/ResearchBuddy-macos.dmg)
 - Download → Double-click the DMG → Drag `ResearchBuddy5.2.app` to Applications
-- Open from Applications folder → Done!
 - **Works on both Intel and Apple Silicon Macs**

+**First-time setup (security bypass):**
+1. Try to open the app (it will show security warning)
+2. Open Terminal and run: `xattr -cr /Applications/ResearchBuddy5.2.app`
+3. Now double-click the app - it will open!

+**Alternative (no Terminal):**
-- If Mac says "unidentified developer": Right-click the .app → Open → Open (only needed first time)
+- Right-click the .app → Open → Open (may need to do this twice)

 ### **Windows**
 🪟 [**Download ResearchBuddy-windows.zip**](https://github.com/OhioMathTeacher/research-buddy/releases/download/v5.2/ResearchBuddy-windows.zip)